-Sirius XM (NASDAQ: SIRI) was recently downgraded by a few firms, Goldman Sachs and Evercore, to Equal Weight/Neutral ratings from Buys.
-Gabelli & Company maintains a sell rating on the firm and while other analysts are generally positive in their tone.
+Sirius XM (NASDAQ: SIRI) was recently downgraded by a few firms, Goldman Sachs and Evercore, to equal weight/neutral ratings from buys.
+Gabelli & Company maintains a sell rating on the firm while other analysts are generally positive in their tone.
 The valuation creates concern that any missteps could lead to a sell-off in the shares.
 That said, Sirius XM has executed so far and will benefit from an increasing installed base.

 The company has seen the total number of subscribers grow in the high single-digits over the past few years to reach 25.5 million.
 Self-pay customers have followed a similar growth pattern over this period of time.
-Importantly, at the end of 2011, Sirius XM had about 40 million cars in the US that already had satellite radio installed as an option.
-At the end of the third quarter this year, Sirius XM now has an installed base of over 57 million vehicles in the US.
-Hence, sales growth at Sirius XM has a close relationship over the past 5 years with US light vehicle sales.
+Importantly, at the end of 2011, Sirius XM had about 40 million cars in the U.S. that already had satellite radio installed as an option.
+At the end of the third quarter this year, Sirius XM now has an installed base of over 57 million vehicles in the United States.
+Hence, sales growth at Sirius XM has a close relationship over the past five years with U.S. light vehicle sales.

 Key Drivers of the Share Price

-The two biggest factors impacted the future stock price and revenue performance of Sirius XM is the growth rate of new light vehicle sales and the conversion rate of used cars.
-Analysts diverge mostly on the latter and a low conversion, in the 10-20% range would likely lead to under performance and one over 30% would likely lead to earnings out performance over the next few years.
+The two biggest factors impacting the future stock price and revenue performance of Sirius XM is the growth rate of new light vehicle sales and the conversion rate of used cars.
+Analysts diverge mostly on the latter and a low conversion, in the 10 to 20% range would likely lead to under performance and one over 30% would likely lead to earnings outperformance over the next few years.
 The earnings performance would likely translate to increase/decrease in the share price.

 Management released a $2 billion share repurchase authorization earlier this month and will see the average cost of debt decline by 400bp next years.
 Both are positives but are largely priced into the shares at this point.